CERES-RUB/wissenschaftliches-arbeiten/05_Zitieren.md

 Dieses Zitat kann nun auf verschiedene Weisen im Text wiedergegeben werden:

 -   Abgesetzes Blockzitat (bei Zitaten länger als ca. drei Zeilen, sparsam einsetzen):
-    Boyarin zufolge kann die Kategorie »Religion« aus jüdischer Sicht nicht auf das Judentum angewandt werden, wie er ausführt:
+    Boyarin zufolge kann die Kategorie „Religion“ aus jüdischer Sicht nicht auf das Judentum angewandt werden, wie er ausführt:

-    > »In fine, it is not the case that Christianity and Judaism are two separate or different religions, but that they are two different kinds of things altogether.
-From the point of view of the church’s category formation, Judaism and Christianity (and Hinduism later on) are examples of the category *religion*, one a bad example and the other one a very good one, indeed the only prototype; but from a point of view of the rabbis’ categorization, Christianity is a religion while Judaism is not.« (Boyarin 2005, 354 f.)
+    > „In fine, it is not the case that Christianity and Judaism are two separate or different religions, but that they are two different kinds of things altogether.
+From the point of view of the church’s category formation, Judaism and Christianity (and Hinduism later on) are examples of the category *religion*, one a bad example and the other one a very good one, indeed the only prototype; but from a point of view of the rabbis’ categorization, Christianity is a religion while Judaism is not.“ (Boyarin 2005, 354 f.)

     Seine Kritik am Religionsbegriff ist somit grundsätzlicher Art.

 -   Wörtliches Zitat im Absatz:
-    Folgt man Boyarins Kritik am Religionsbegriff, lassen sich Christentum und Judentum nicht mehr unter der gemeinsamen Kategorie »Religion« fassen: »In fine, it is not the case that Christianity and Judaism are two separate or different religions, but that they are two different kinds of things altogether« (Boyarin 2005, 354 f.).
+    Folgt man Boyarins Kritik am Religionsbegriff, lassen sich Christentum und Judentum nicht mehr unter der gemeinsamen Kategorie „Religion“ fassen: „In fine, it is not the case that Christianity and Judaism are two separate or different religions, but that they are two different kinds of things altogether“ (Boyarin 2005, 354 f.).

 -   Einflechtung in einen eigenen Satz:
-    Boyarin geht dabei so weit zu sagen, dass »it is not the case that Christianity and Judaism are two separate or different religions, but that they are two different kinds of things altogether« (Boyarin 2005, 354 f.).
+    Boyarin geht dabei so weit zu sagen, dass „it is not the case that Christianity and Judaism are two separate or different religions, but that they are two different kinds of things altogether“ (Boyarin 2005, 354 f.).

 -   Auslassungen:
-    Boyarin betont die unterschiedlichen Perspektiven auf das Konzept »Religion«: »From the point of view of the church’s category formation, Judaism and Christianity (and Hinduism later on) are examples of the category *religion* \[…\]; but from a point of view of the rabbis’ categorization, Christianity is a religion while Judaism is not« (Boyarin 2005, 354 f.).
+    Boyarin betont die unterschiedlichen Perspektiven auf das Konzept „Religion“: „From the point of view of the church’s category formation, Judaism and Christianity (and Hinduism later on) are examples of the category *religion* \[…\]; but from a point of view of the rabbis’ categorization, Christianity is a religion while Judaism is not“ (Boyarin 2005, 354 f.).

 <div class="Technik">